1 Ranked Online Casino for 2018

 2100% up to $1000100% up to £1000100% up to €1000

-For me, the beginning of craps strategy is understanding a little bit of craps math.
-Craps is a game where someone rolls two dice and gets a total, so understanding the mathematical odds of achieving each of those totals is the beginning (but not the end) of craps wisdom.
+Craps is a game where someone rolls two dices and gets a total, so understanding the mathematical odds of achieving each of those totals is the beginning (but not the end) of craps wisdom.

-Everyone knows that if you roll two dice, you’ll get a total of between 2 and 12.
-What most people don’t know is what the odds of achieving each total are.
-They’re not hard to calculate though.
+Everyone knows that if you roll two dices, you’ll get a total of between 2 and 12.
+What most people don’t know is what the odds of achieving each total are and they’re not hard to calculate.

-For example, there is only one way to roll a 2 with 2 dice.
+There is only one way to roll a 2 with 2 dice.
 They both have to land on 1.
-The odds of a single die landing on 1 is 1 in 6.
-To get the odds of both of those dice landing on 1, you multiple the probability of one event by the other, so you get a total chance of getting a 2 of 1/36, which is what you get when you multiple 1/6 by 1/6.
+The odds of a single dice landing on 1 is 1 in 6.
+To get the odds of both of those dice landing on 1, you multiply the probability of one event by the other, so you get a total chance of getting a 2 of 1/36, which is what you get when you multiply 1/6 by 1/6.